rech/abacus/README.md

 ## Roadmap

+* Fixed 64 bit precision number data type
-* Fixed 64 and Fixed 128 data types
+* Fixed 128 bit precision number data type
+* Half precision real number data type
 * All tests used for Real precision numbers enabled and configured for Fixed precision numbers with suitable margins for error and all passing.

 ## License